Terrarum Perc8

 WIDTH — Stereo width above the mono crossover.

 MONO — Frequencies below this point are summed to mono.
-It uses the same frequency scale as the filter cutoff controls.
-At the minimum setting it is effectively off.
+At minimum it is effectively bypassed.

-LOW / MID / HIGH — Three-band master EQ.
+LOW / MID / HIGH / MIDF — Master EQ.

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-When a voice is muted or soloed in one place, the other views update immediately.
+Change mute or solo in one place and the other views update immediately.

 PLAYBACK